Table of Content

 10. Data transfer and liability for misuse of data

-The organization and fundraiser are only permitted to use this data to create a unique thank-you message in the betterplace system, allocate the donations to an individual and thank the sponsor if they meet them personally.
+betterplace.org passes on the sponsor data to the fundraiser so that they can create and send a single thank-you message via the betterplace system.
+The fundraiser is permitted to use the received data exclusively for this thank-you message and to link the donations to an individual and thank the sponsor if they meet them personally.
 Under no circumstances can they use the transferred data for advertising purposes without the express consent of the sponsor.

-For example, the data may be shared so that the organization can regularly send the sponsor information about their work and the project progress (e.g. newsletters).
-The dataset in this case consists of the first and last name, if applicable the company, e-mail address, address data and donation date, donation amount, desired donation recipient, donations required, an indication of whether it is a one-off or regular donation, and the donation interval of any regular donations (e.g. monthly, yearly).
+For example, the data may be shared on the basis of consent so that the organization can regularly send the sponsor information about their work and the project progress (e.g. newsletters).
+The dataset in this case consists of the first and last name, the company name if applicable, e-mail address, address data and donation date, donation amount, desired donation recipient, project requirements, an indication of whether it is a one-off or regular donation, and the donation interval of any regular donations (e.g. monthly, yearly).

 The organization is solely responsible for the legal conformity of sending its own newsletter (e.g. in terms of competition and data protection law). betterplace.org is not responsible for ensuring that the declaration of consent it obtains for the data transfer is a sufficient legal basis for a legally watertight newsletter distribution by the organization.